XtremeOwnage/Web/docs/blog/posts/Solar/ac-soft-start.md

 But, if your generator is ranted for under 12,000 watts, this will likely help you.

-As well, if you are running on solar in general, this will likely help you quite a bit.
+As well, if plan on running a large A/C compressor, off-grid on solar alone- this will help you.
+Without it- my unit wouldn't successfully start on solar/battery alone.

-Lastly, these units will improve the efficiency and lengthen the life of your compressor's motor.
+Lastly, these units will improve the efficiency and lengthen the life of your compressor's motor by reducing the inrush current when starting the motor.

 ### Parts / Tools Needed.